Parean/JWB/README.md

 * [Boost library](http://www.boost.org) (boost::optional and boost::filesystem; they should be added to 17th C++ standart).

 ## Installation guide
-Firstly, install Antlr4 into your system (your can remove it any time after installation)
+Firstly, install Antlr4 into your system (you can remove it any time after installation)
 ```
 $ cd /usr/local/lib
 $ curl -O http://www.antlr.org/download/antlr-4.6-complete.jar
 ```
-Then update your CLASSPATH and add some aliases.
+Then update your CLASSPATH and add some aliases (eigther to your .bash_profile if you tend to continue using antlr4 or simply run it in console).
 ```
 $ export CLASSPATH=".:/usr/local/lib/antlr-4.6-complete.jar:$CLASSPATH"
 $ alias antlr4='java -Xmx500M -cp "/usr/local/lib/antlr-4.6-complete.jar:$CLASSPATH" org.antlr.v4.Tool'